Maiden of Ludmir: Biography

-Hannah Rachel Verbermacher was born in the early nineteenth century in the shtetl of Ludmir, Volhynia, region of modern-day Ukraine to Hasidic parents.
-Her father, Monesh Verbermacher, was a devotee of Rabbi Mordechai Twersky, known as the "Maggid of Chernobyl", as well as a wealthy businessman.
+Hannah Rachel Verbermacher was born in the early nineteenth century in the shtetl of Ludmir, Russian Empire (now Volodymyr, Ukraine), to Hasidic parents.
+Her father, Munish Verbermacher, was a devotee of Mordechai Twersky, known as the "Maggid of Chernobyl", as well as a wealthy businessman.
 He provided an extensive education for his only daughter, which included many fields of Torah study.

 She appears not to have been a remarkable child, but underwent a transformation in her late teens.
 Declining marriage, she started to fulfill all the commandments, including those not incumbent among women, and increased her Torah study.
 She gained fame as a scholar and holy woman with powers to perform miracles.

+Rebbe

-As her fame grew she assumed functions generally reserved for Hasidic Rebbes, such as receiving audiences and accepting kvitlach (prayer request notes), and to preside over a Tish (the traditional Sabbath meal in the company of one's Hasidim) at which she would offer Torah teachings and pass shirayim (leftovers from a Rebbe's meal), although many accounts say that she did so from behind a screen out of modesty.
+As her fame grew, Verbermacher assumed functions generally reserved for Hasidic rebbes, such as receiving audiences and accepting kvitlach (prayer request notes), and to preside over a tish (the traditional Shabbat meals eaten in the company of one's Hasidim) at which she would offer Torah teachings and pass shirayim (leftovers from a rebbe's meal), although many accounts say that she did so from behind a screen out of modesty.

 However, she remained an anomaly and had to withstand strong opposition from the fiercely traditional Hasidic community, who were made ill at ease by this unusual woman.
-At some point the pressure for her to refrain from her activities grew strong, and her father asked her to consult with his Rebbe, Mordechai Twersky, the Maggid of Chernobyl, on the matter.
+At some point the pressure for her to refrain from her activities grew strong, and her father asked her to consult with his rebbe, Mordechai Twersky, the Maggid of Chernobyl, on the matter.
 The Maggid convinced her to discontinue her unusual behavior, and encouraged her to marry and assume the traditional role for Hasidic women.

+Later years and death

-After the visit to the Rebbe, Hannah Rachel temporarily halted her activities as a Hasidic leader and teacher.
+After the visit to the Rebbe, Verbermacher temporarily halted her activities as a Hasidic leader and teacher.
 She even married, although it is disputed how long the marriage lasted.

-Later she immigrated to Ottoman Palestine and settled in Jerusalem.
-There she attracted a small group of followers.
+Later, she immigrated to the Land of Israel and settled in Jerusalem, where she attracted a small group of followers.
 On Shabbat afternoons, they would come to hear her recite words of Torah, and on Rosh Chodesh she would accompany them to Rachel's Tomb for prayer.
-She died on 22 Tammuz, and is buried on the Mount of Olives.
+She died on July 1, 1888, and was buried on the Mount of Olives.